-- Check the main pulmonary arteries first to find central thromboembolism, fig. 9 - Then follow the lobar, segmental and then the subsegmental arteries in each lobe for thromboembolism, fig. 11 - Check if the right ventricle has a larger diameter than the left → sign for right ventricle pressure overload, fig. 10 - Check for other pathologies (pneumonia, pleural or pericardial effusion, pulmonary edema etc.)
+- Check the main pulmonary arteries first to find central thromboembolism, fig. 9 - / Then follow the lobar, segmental and then the subsegmental arteries in each lobe for thromboembolism, fig. 11 - / Check if the right ventricle has a larger diameter than the left, a sign of right ventricular pressure overload, fig. 10 - / Check for other pathologies (pneumonia, pleural or pericardial effusion, pulmonary oedema, etc.)

-Fig. 9.
 Transverse images of a CT pulmonary angiography scan.
 Extensive pulmonary embolism in the right main pulmonary artery and the left upper lobe artery (white arrows).

-Fig. 10.
 Same patient as in fig. 9.
 The right ventricle (black asterisk) is enlarged with mild leftward deviation of the interventricular septum, demonstrating right ventricle pressure overload caused by extensive pulmonary embolism.

-Fig. 11.
-CT pulmonary angiography with bilateral segmental pulmonary embolism (white arrows)
+CT pulmonary angiography with bilateral segmental pulmonary embolism (white arrows).

-Chest Emergencies Pulmonary Embolism
+/ Pulmonary Embolism